KL13NT/courseware-as-code-action/docs/usage.md

 of this repository and is represented by your welcoming of student contribution to making courseware better.

+> If you don't usually prepare written lectures you can share your prep notes
+> instead!

 I ask of you to have patience with students contributing for the first time, and to put in an effort towards building a healthy community around your courses.